SomnioNocte/overscroll/README.md

 A modifier that applies nestedScrollConnection and binds its overscroll animation to graphicsLayer for offset.
 If you need to apply your own overscroll animation use delegateOverscroll.

-### `delegateOverscroll`

-Modifier that uses nestedScrollConnection under the hood and uses the passed animatable as the overscroll position state.

 ``` Kotlin
 fun Modifier.bouncedOverscroll(
     mainScroll: ScrollableState,